kasko/docs/source/products/Roland/getsafe/rest-api.rst

 REST API
 ========

-.. note::  Refer to ref:`REST API page<rest_api>` for more complete documentation regarding the necessary requests before performing and building your own.
+.. note::  Refer to :ref:`REST API page<rest_api>` for more complete documentation regarding the necessary requests before performing and building your own.

 **Please remember to use the API specific item and touchpoint.**